kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `finalizers`: added by COSI to defer `BucketRequest` deletion until backend deletion succeeds.
 1. `protocol.name`: (required) specifies the desired protocol.
 One of {“s3”, “gs”, or “azureBlob”}.
 1. `protocol.version`: (optional) specifies the desired version of the `protocol`.
 For "s3", a value of "v2" or "v4" could be used.
-1. `bucketPrefix`: (optional) prefix prepended to a generated new bucket name, eg. “yosemite-photos-".
+1. `bucketPrefix`: (optional for greenfield, ignored for brownfield) prefix prepended to a generated new bucket name, eg. “yosemite-photos-".
 If `bucketInstanceName` is supplied then `bucketPrefix` is ignored because the request is for access to an existing bucket.
-If `bucketPrexix` is specified then it is added to the `Bucket` instance as a label.
-1. `bucketClassName`: (optional for greenfield, omitted for brownfield) name of the `BucketClass` used to provision this request.
+1. `bucketClassName`: (optional for greenfield, ignored for brownfield) name of the `BucketClass` used to provision this request.
 If omitted for a greenfield bucket request, a default bucket class matching the protocol, if available, is used.
 If the greenfield bucket class is missing or does not support the requested protocol, an error is logged and the request is retried (with exponential backoff).
 A `BucketClass` is necessary for greenfield requests since BCs support a list of allowed namespaces.
 A `BucketClass` is not needed for brownfield requests since the `Bucket` instance, created by the admin, also contains `allowedNamespaces`.
-1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
+1. `bucketInstanceName`: (required for brownfield, omitted for greenfield) name of the cluster-wide `Bucket` instance.
 If blank, then COSI assumes this is a greenfield request and will fill in the name during the binding step.
 If set by the user, then this names the `Bucket` instance created by the admin.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.

 #### Bucket